V4Fire/Core/src/core/request/engines/composition/README.md

 If both request objects have the `failCompositionOnError` flag set, the error will be thrown as soon as any of them responds with an error.
 However, this behavior can be changed by setting the aggregateErrors flag, which will alter the engine's behavior in this situation.
-If the flag is set to true, the engine will wait for all requests to complete and gather errors from all requests that have the `failCompositionOnError` flag set.
+In this case the engine will return an AggregateError that will contain all the errors from the requests.
 Additionally, instead of the request's own error, the engine will return an AggregateError that will contain all the errors from the requests.